Eryadu/Java_feb_2025/src/studyMaterial/functionalInterface/functionalInterface.md

    take any arguments.
 On calling the supplier it simply returns a value.
 Supplier is a generic interface thus, it takes the type of value in <> (Angular brackets) while implementing to be returned by the get() method.

+## Abstract method : get() is the abstract method of the Supplier.
 Syntax:
 @FunctionalInterface
 public interface Supplier<T>{
 T get();
 }

-The supplier takes only one generic type, the type of data it is going to return. get() is the abstract method of the Supplier.
+The supplier takes only one generic type, the type of data it is going to return.

 Example: